llaverowallet/llavero/README.md

 **Llavero: My hardware wallet as MY service.
 What does this mean?**

-### TL;DR

-Llavero is a self-service, non-custodial wallet that uses AWS KMS for secure key management, offering a custodial user experience.

 ### KMS

 Major cloud companies like AWS, Azure and Google Cloud offer a service generically referred to as KMS (Key management service).